For Immediate Release, February 27, 2023

 The BUILDER Act of 2023 would dramatically limit the public’s ability to provide input on fossil fuel projects and other destructive developments that would harm the communities most burdened by pollution, while allowing corporate polluters to effectively rubberstamp the projects they’re proposing.

 “It’s appalling that Rep. Graves and House Republicans are pushing to dismantle our bedrock environmental and public health safeguards during the East Palestine disaster,” said Paulo Lopes, a senior policy specialist at the Center for Biological Diversity.
 “We’ll see more environmental catastrophes in communities across the country if Republicans gut these protections.
 Congress should utterly reject this unprecedented effort to turn NEPA into a meaningless rubber stamp for polluters.”

 The BUILDER Act would drastically limit environmental review to just projects that are under the “substantial” control and responsibility of the federal government.
-That means oil and gas pipelines and other energy projects would be completely exempt from NEPA.

 Rep. Graves’ legislation would limit judicial review by requiring any challenge to a project be filed within 120 days.
 The bill would also prevent all reviews when an agency uses “categorical exclusions” to skip the NEPA process.
 While categorical exclusions can be used properly for routine projects that do not harm the environment, agencies use them improperly to avoid serious review under NEPA.

 Most famously, the Department of the Interior approved the Deepwater Horizon drilling platform under a categorical exclusion, leading to the 2010 catastrophe.
 A mining operation near Everglades National Park was also approved with a categorical exclusion, and a disaster resulted in the benzene contamination of Miami’s drinking water.